hunterforsyth/food-spirit-gbc/README.md

-# Gameboy Platformer
+# Food Spirit

+## About:
+ - Food Spirit is a homebrew game for the original Game Boy and Game Boy Color.
+It will run on real hardware, but you can play it on a computer with an emulator.

 ## Set Up:
  - Building requires gbdk 2.96a to be installed.
- - I've included a tar of it in the root directory of this folder.
+I've included an archive of it in the root directory of this folder.
- - Run `make.sh` to build the rom.
+ - Run `make.sh` to compile the rom into the `build` directory.

 ### Installing gbdk:
 Follow the instructions in gbdk's readme to install it for Linux.
 Essentially: